-The athletic world has similarly been shook by revelations of Michigan doctor Larry Nassar abusing hundreds of gymnasts while supposedly providing medical treatment.
-Ohio State’s sports has suffered a variety of scandals including the recent three-game suspension of acclaimed football coach Urban Meyer for allowing his assistant coach to continue to work even after it came to light that the man abused his wife.
+The athletic world has similarly been shaken by revelations of Michigan doctor Larry Nassar abusing hundreds of gymnasts while supposedly providing medical treatment.
+Ohio State’s sports have suffered a variety of scandals including the recent three-game suspension of acclaimed football coach Urban Meyer for allowing his assistant coach to continue to work even after it came to light that the man abused his wife.

 A familiar pattern for institutions

 There are specific sex abuse charges against celebrities and other public figures, but these charges involving institutions are worse because it is not just one person behaving badly.
 Institutional misconduct is systemic with strategy conceived by leaders within these organizations.
 The flaw isn’t just the act of the abuse, but putting an organization’s interests above helping the victims and preventing further abuse.

 The reasons for this are specific to each case, but it often comes down to two things:

 - Reputation: The revelation of the misconduct is thought to irreparably damage the institution or an important figure who represents the institution.

 - Money: The revelation of the misconduct is thought to lead to loss of money paid to multiple victims or the loss of financial support by donors, governments, or other organizations.